scott-ammon/web-midi-keyboard/README.md

-## Web MIDI Api Visualizer
+## Web MIDI Keyboard Visualizer

-This React app uses the experimental [Web MIDI Api](https://webaudio.github.io/web-midi-api/) to visualize data received from a connected MIDI device.
+This React app uses the [web-midi-hooks](https://webaudio.github.io/web-midi-api/) npm package to visualize data received from a connected MIDI keyboard.
+The `web-midi-hooks` package enables MIDI messages sent from the keyboard to be ingested using the Web MIDI API, and passed to components using React's Context api.

 ![keyboard-gif](web-midi-react-keyboard.gif)

-MIDI messages sent from a connected device are ingested using the api, and passed to components using React's Context api.

-This is meant to be a generic set-up that can be used to create other components to visualize the incoming MIDI data.
-As an example, I've created a Keyboard component, which was designed specifically for a 25 key MIDI controller I have.

-To make your own components that utilize this generic setup, clone this repo and create a new React functional component.
-Add the following to your new component to receive MIDI data from your connected device:
-1. First `import { useContext } from 'react';`.
-2. Import the MIDI context: `import MidiDataContext from '../context/MidiDataContext';`
-3. Within your functional component, add `const { keyData, pitch, modulation, errors } = useContext(MidiDataContext);`.
-This will read the incoming note on/off events and save them to keyData, provide pitch and modulation values, and an error if your device disconnects.